narquie/Sushi_Go_Monte_Carlo/README.md

 Have fun!

-!Edit: Advanced AI is now out!
+Edit: Advanced AI is now out!

 To use, install torch.
 Follow the commands here to do so: https://pytorch.org/

 After download, run Sushi_Go_Player_DQN_No_Win_Reward.py (name refers to how the bot is trained)

+Rest of the rules same as above

+Edit2: Challenging AI is now out (no longer beaten by just drafting sashimi)!

+To use, install torch.
+Follow the commands here to do so: https://pytorch.org/

+After download, run Sushi_Go_Player_DQN_Hand_DPPG_Multi.py (name refers to how the bot is trained)

 Rest of the rules same as above